Aspie96/blog/content/posts/free-software.md

 ## Copyleft

-Of all restrictions that are permissible in a free software licence, [copyleft](https://www.gnu.org/licences/copyleft.html) (a mechanism pioneered by Stallman) is arguably the most restrictive, interesting and discussed one.
+Of all conditions that are permissible in a free software licence, [copyleft](https://www.gnu.org/licences/copyleft.html) (a mechanism pioneered by Stallman) is arguably the most restrictive, interesting and discussed one.

 A copyleft licence allows distributing one's own modifications to the program only as free software, without additional restrictions.
 In essence, it ensures that software freedom is preserved when modified versions of the program are passed on.